TrkSml/Diverse2/BinarySearchTree/README.md

 ## C++ Library for Binary Search Trees

-You may find nearly all possible functions used to explore, build, reverse and check tree-like data structres with a special focus on some of the tree printing techniques using recursivity and STL features.
+You may find nearly all possible functions used to explore, build, reverse and check Binary Search Trees with a special focus on some of the tree printing techniques using recursivity and a few STL features.

-Example of a customized buffer-based printed tree:
+An example of a customized buffer-based printed tree:

 ```